-Bárdossy and Pegram (2012) presented an MBC, hereafter referred to as "matrix recorrelation" (MRec).
-The latter lies in the all-in-one category and relies on a matrix recorrelation technique.
-The MRec method consists of first transforming separately each variable of both model and references to the univariate normal distribution with Gaussian quantilequantile method.
-This transformation step is particularly appropriate for variables with mixed distributions (e.g., precipitation composed of wet and dry days), for which computing a Pearson correlation matrix on Gaussianized data instead of raw data permits their dependence structure to be better described.
-Then, a combination of "decorrelation" and "recorrelation" steps using decompositions of correlation matrices through singular value decomposition (SVD, Beltrami, 1873; Jordan, 1874a, b; Stewart, 1993) is applied on the Gaussianized model data, forcing its Pearson correlation matrix to match that of the Gaussianized observed data during the calibration period.
-For the projection period, the same "decorrelation-recorrelation" matrix is directly applied on Gaussianized model data, which permits the preservation of, for the projection period, the potential changes in correlations as simulated by the model.
-Finally, for both periods, a quantile-quantile back transformation is applied separately for each variable between recorrelated variables and references to correct marginal distributions.
+- 190 Bárdossy and Pegram (2012) presented an MBC, hereafter referred to as "Matrix Recorrelation" (MRec).
+The latter lies in the "all-in-one" category and relies on a matrix recorrelation technique.
+The MRec method consists in first transforming separately each variable of both model and references to the univariate normal distribution with Gaussian quantile-quantile method.
+This transformation step is particularly appropriate for variables with mixed distributions (e.g. precipitation composed of wet and dry days), for which computing Pearson correlation matrix on Gaussianized data instead of raw data permit to better describe their - dependence structure.
+Then, a combination of "decorrelation" and "recorrelation" steps using decompositions of correlation matrices through Singular Value Decomposition (SVD, Beltrami, 1873; Jordan, 1874a, b; Stewart, 1993) is applied on the Gaussianized model data, forcing its Pearson correlation matrix to match that of the Gaussianized observed data during the calibration period.
+For the projection period, the same "decorrelation-recorrelation" matrix is directly applied on Gaussianized model data, which permits to preserve, for the projection period, the potential changes in correlations as simulated by the model.
+Finally, for both periods, a quantile-quantile back transformation is applied separately for each variable between recorrelated - variables and references to correct marginal distributions.
 See Appendix E for more details.

 Contrary to the R2D2, dOTC and MBCn methods presented previously, MRec differs in being designed to correct only a particular feature of the multivariate dependence structure, here Pearson correlations.
-Implicitly, it makes the assumption that Pearson correlation values are sufficient to determine the full multivariate dependence structure, which can be called into question for variables with skewed and heavy tailed distributions (like precipitation) and with potentially complex interactions that Pearson correlation cannot capture as a whole.
-For this reason, implementing the MRec algorithm in the present intercomparison study permits the comparison of the performances of an MBC method based on such an assumption relative to methods intended to correct the non-Gaussian dependence structure of climate simulations.
+Implicitly, it makes the assumption that Pearson correlation values are sufficient to determine the full multivariate dependence structure, which can be called into

+205 question for variables with skewed and heavy tailed distributions (like precipitation) and with potentially complex interactions that Pearson correlation cannot capture as a whole.
+For this reason, implementing the MRec algorithm in the present intercomparison study permits to compare the performances of an MBC method based on such an assumption relatively to methods intended to correct the non-Gaussian dependence structure of climate simulations.